hogantan/DJIAAPP/README.md

 Note that different drone models uses different simulators.

-Using Unity Simulator's video feed as the **Deepstream's application's** input video stream, the **Controller Script** will be able to send movement commands to both the Unity Simulator and the **DJIAAPP** which should see both Unity Simulator's drone moving as well the DJI Simulator's drone moving.
+Using Unity Simulator's video feed as the **Deepstream application's** input video stream, the **Controller Script** will be able to send movement commands to both the Unity Simulator and the **DJIAAPP** which should see both Unity Simulator's drone moving as well the DJI Simulator's drone moving.

 ### Live Testing
 For target drone waypoint movement, use DJI Pilot for linear waypoint missions.
 For curved waypoint missions use **DJIAAPP**.
 Use Google Maps to map out waypoints based on latitude and longitude and then import.